 Types of Skew Chisels

 Generally speaking, we have four types of skewed chisels.
-We have the traditional rectangular skew chisel, oval skew chisel, radius skew chisel, and the hooked skew chisel.
+We have the traditional rectangular skew chisel, oval skew chisel, radius skew chisel, and hooked skew chisel.

 The Traditional Rectangular Skew Chisel